Stormwater Authority (SWA)

 - Major Drainage projects needed to improve the Township’s stormwater system

-A: Undeveloped parcels and parcels with less than 2,123SF of impervious area will assessed one-half (.50) an ERU $33 per year
+Undeveloped or vacant parcels and parcels with less than 2,123SF of impervious area will assessed one-half (.50) an ERU $33 per year

-A: Yes, there were public meetings for the stormwater fee held on September 12 and October 2, 2018.
+Yes, there were public meetings for the stormwater fee held on September 12 and October 2, 2018.
 Public Comment periods were also accessible at the Board of Commissioners’ and Stormwater Authority’s meetings.
 The meetings were announced via the Township website, newsletters, newspaper, and media sites.
+Resolution 3, establishing the Township's Stormwater Utility Fee was approved on November 20, 2018.
+Utility fee bills were mailed to property owners beginning in January 2019.

 Additionally, all property owners benefit from services provided by the Township that are beyond their property lines, such as permit compliance, MS4 system maintenance, street sweeping, storm clean-up, and stormwater improvements throughout the Township.
 The MS4 and roadway drainage systems serve all residents and allow people to commute to work, school, church, local businesses, parks, etc. Stormwater management is a community-wide service and the program costs need to be distributed to all property owners.

-A: Yes, gravel and compacted stone is considered impervious because this material, used for roads and parking lots, is engineered and compacted to withstand heavy loads.
+Yes, gravel and compacted stone are considered impervious because this material, used for roads and parking lots, is engineered and compacted to withstand heavy loads.
 These compacted materials form a seal through which water will not readily infiltrate.

 Each property shall initially be charged a utility fee of half (.5) an ERU through a quarterly billing process.
 All properties shall be billed on a quarterly basis based upon the additional number of square feet of measured Impervious Surface.
 Therefore, in no event shall any such property be charged less than half (.50) of an ERU.